testmad/yatr/README.md

 YATR is different from other simple registries in that it automagically serves module archives by compressing module sources on the fly.
 Just pass in a modules path variable.

-This useful in cases where you want to use local module sources with version contstraints.
+This is useful in cases where you want to use local module sources with version contstraints.

 ## Usage